dovekie/birdverse/README.md

 # birdverse: a universe of birds!

-An API for bird taxonomic data
+An API for bird taxonomic data.

+This module uses Python 3 (or anyway it will)

 TODO: